Fitness Volt

 3. Continue until you are unable to keep your arms up.

-No gym?
-No problem!
-You can also develop your anterior deltoids using just your body weight for resistance.
+You can develop your anterior deltoids using just your body weight.
 This exercise takes the humble push-up, which is usually more of a chest exercise, and makes it much more anterior deltoid-focused.

 How to do it: